 Step 1.
 Download, install and launch AOMEI Backupper Standard.
-Select Partition Clone under Clone tab.
+The data on the destination disk will be overwritten after clone, so it's recommended to make a backup first.
+Then, select Disk Clone under Clone tab.

 Step 2.
-Select Dell recovery partition as the source partition and hit Next.
+Select the disk containing Dell recovery partition as the source and hit Next.

 Step 3.
-Select a destination place to clone the source partition, then click Next to continue.
+Select a destination disk to receive all the data, then click Next to continue.

 Step 5.
 When the operation is completed, click Finish.

-Edit Partition: specify partition size, drive letter, partition type, etc. It’s only available in AOMEI Backupper Professional or higher editions.
+Edit Partition: specify partition size, drive letter, partition type, etc. It’s available in Professional or higher editions.

 SSD Alignment: check this option to improve SSD’s performance if you clone partition to an SSD.